facelessuser/coloraide/docs/src/markdown/gamut.md

 ```

 It should be noted that mapping will be limited by the capabilities of the perceptual space being used.
 Some color
-spaces can swing to varying degrees outside the visible spectrum.
-Some color spaces can tolerate this more than others,
+spaces can swing to varying degrees outside the visible spectrum and some perceptual LCh models can tolerate this more
-and this can affect gamut mapping results, this does not mean the gamut mapping approach does not work.
+than others, and this can affect gamut mapping results, this does not mean the gamut mapping approach does not work,
+only that some color models may work better under more constraints than others.

 Consider the example below.
 We take a very saturated yellow in Display P3 (`#!color color(display-p3 1 1 0)`) and then
 we interpolate it's whiteness between 0, masking off chroma so that we are only interpolating lightness.
-This means
+We do this
+interpolation in CIELCh, which is known to have chroma that can swing very far outside the visible spectrum when
-lower lightness colors will retain a very high chroma that needs to be gamut mapped.
-What we can observe is some spaces
+interpolating hues at more extreme lightness.
+Finally, we gamut map in various LCh models.
+What we can observe is some
-will struggle to map these colors as the hue naturally shifts with these imaginary colors that are super low light but
+models will struggle to map some of these colors as the models hue preservation can break down at extreme limits.
-super high chroma.
-Some spaces handle this fine, and others do not.
+Some models can tolerate this more than others.

 ```py play
 yellow = Color('color(display-p3 1 1 0)')